sudheerj/javascript-interview-questions/README.md

      Below are the main applications of Object.seal() method,

      1. It is used for sealing objects and arrays.
-     2. It is used to make an object immutable.
+     2. It is used to make properties of an object non-configurable.

      **[⬆ Back to Top](#table-of-contents)**